Potentiometer shaft extension

 Final solution.

 One of the radio I repaired had a volume pot already replaced.
-New pot wasn't long enough, so the new shaft was extended with this thing:
+I seams that the new pot they installed wasn't long enough, so the new shaft was extended with this thing:

 - Brass pipe 0.25mm wall thickness OD 7mm x ID 6.5mm, 300mm. $6.39 on Aliexpress